 - Replacing the Behringer BXL1800A Power Amp / Power Supply module is relatively straight forward ... for an electronics technician / repairer.

 IMPORTANT: I would not recommend this as a novice DIY project, since there are lethal voltages involved and the final setup (specifically, biasing the output stage) requires the amp to be powered up.

-- Assuming there are no other issues, a full Power Amp replacement could probably be done for between AUD $200 to $250, by most competent technicians / repairers ... which would still be less than half the price of a new BXL1800A or similar 'budget' bass amp.
+- Assuming there are no other issues and parts can be acquired, a full Power Amp replacement could probably be done for between AUD $200 to $250, by most competent technicians / repairers ... which would still be less than half the price of a new BXL1800A or similar 'budget' bass amp.